1996 Australian federal election: Campaign

-Howard approached the campaign with a determination to present as small a target as possible.
-Throughout 1995 he refused to detail specific policy proposals, focusing the Coalition's attacks mainly on the longevity and governing record of the Labor government.
-By 1996, however, it was clear that the electorate had tired of Labor and in particular of Paul Keating.
-The line "The recession we had to have" resonated with deadly force throughout the electorate.
+Howard focussed the Coalition's attacks mainly on the governing record of the long-serving Labor government, refusing to detail specific policy proposals.
+Keating's handling of the recession was particularly unpopular, exemplified by his infamous description of it as "a recession that Australia had to have."
 Although Keating's big-picture approach to republicanism, reconciliation with Australia's Indigenous peoples and engagement with Asia galvanised support within Labor's urban constituencies, Howard was able to attract support amongst disaffected mainstream Australians, uniting middle-class suburban residents with traditionally Labor-voting blue-collar workers.
 He also promised to retain Medicare and hold a constitutional convention to decide whether Australia would become a republic.

 The election-eve Newspoll reported the Liberal/National Coalition held an estimated 53.5 percent two-party-preferred vote.

-On election day, the news was dominated by the Ralph Willis letter.
-Treasurer Ralph Willis had released a letter purporting to be secret correspondence between Howard and Liberal Premier of Victoria, Jeff Kennett.
-Howard quickly denounced the letter as a forgery and claims of Labor skulduggery dominated the last day, drowning out anything Keating said.
+In the final week of the campaign, Treasurer Ralph Willis released a letter purporting to be secret correspondence between Howard and Liberal Premier of Victoria, Jeff Kennett.
+After Howard denounced the letter as a forgery, the news was dominated by the narrative that Labor was dishonestly seeking to undermine Howard.
 The letter was subsequently revealed to be the work of university students.
-Left-wing writer Bob Ellis claimed that the Ralph Willis letter was the cause of Keating's crushing defeat.